PWA-GouldA/ICT30115-WorkplaceComms-2019/pages/02.learning-and-assessment-plan/docs.md

 | Internet Access								                     | Required |
 | Learning Management System Access (Blackboard)   				 | Required |

-!!!!!
-The student is expected to provide some resources for themselves.
+**The student is expected to provide some resources for themselves. **

 | Student to supply these resources                                                        |          |
 |-------------------------------------------------------------------|----------|